 Salt to taste

 Wash all the leaves.
-Blend it in a blender together with fresh grated coconut using some water.
+Blend it in a blender together with freshly grated coconut using some water.
 Squeeze the juice.
 Keep aside.

-Meantime, wash rice and cook it by adding water.
+Meantime, wash the rice and cook it by adding water.
 Add garlic cloves to the rice at the time of cooking.
-Add 2-3 black pepper corn if you like this to be bit spicy.
+Add 2-3 black peppercorns if you like this to be a bit spicy.
 (Optional)

 When rice is cooked well, add the juice of the leaves which we kept aside.

-When the porridge starts boiling, remove from the heat.
+When the porridge starts boiling, remove it from the heat.

-Serve with a piece of juggery (palm sugar)
+Serve with a piece of jaggery (palm sugar)

 Hope you will try Kola Kanda at home.
-Please let me know the outcome in comments.
+Please let me know the outcome in the comments.